caioariede/dpv/README.md

 2. It's pure shell and POSIX-compliant tested with: ash bash dash ksh zsh
 3. It's built to get out of the way!

+## How?

+Think of `dpv` as an interface for whaterver of these tools you have installed: `uv`, `pyenv`, `brew`

+It will automatically pick the one that is available and use it for the job.

 ## Installation

 1. **Download**